 To facilitate knowledge sharing and follow-up among program participants and sponsors, scholarship awardees will participate in periodic video-conference meetings with sponsors.
-Courses will involve on-line learning sessions with instructors but will require a facility for independent learning by selected applicants.
+Upon successful completion of an individual course, during a trial period, those who achieve the highest academic scholarship may be provided with the option to continue their coursework towards completion of a specialized certificate from the University of Florida in their chosen learning area.